 Connect with Alumni

-Students who would like to access the ECN for mentoring and networking opportunities can contact the Career Education Office for more information.
-Our staff can search the ECN for keywords relating to location, major, graduation date, and/or job title.
-Once possible mentors are identified, our office will then provide you with their contact information.
+Students who would like to access ECNet for mentoring and networking opportunities should schedule an appointment with a Career Adviser for more information.
+Your Career Adviser can search ECNet for keywords relating to location, major, graduation date, and/or job title.
+Once possible mentors are identified, we will then provide you with their contact information.
 We ask students to please remember to be professional and respectful when reaching out to alumni for career guidance.

 What is an informational interview?